 - 1. The time during which an employee is on leave without pay when such leave exceeds five (5) working days during any pay period, will not count towards eligibility for merit salary advancements and an employee will not be granted salary increases of any type while on the leave of absence without pay. - 2.
 An employee who has been placed on a leave of absence without pay and is, therefore, in a non-pay status for the entire day before a holiday, will not be eligible to receive payment for that holiday or any other holiday observed while the employee is on that leave. - 3.
 An employee will not earn annual or sick leave credits while on a leave without pay. - 4.
-The County will continue its contribution toward health and life insurance for two (2) months of leave without pay.
-Any time worked during the month will be considered a month worked for benefits continuation purposes.
+Any time worked during the month will be considered a month worked for benefits continuation purposes. - 5.
+For the duration of the approve LWOP, the County will maintain the employer's portion of the employee's health coverage under the group health plan.
+The employee is responsible for paying their portion of the premiums, either through payroll deduction or direct payment to the benefits coordinator. - 6.
+Unpaid leave is not considered a qualifying status change (life event) and an employee may not "opt out" of benefits to avoid premium payments.